Hato0/CustomScripts/README.md

 ### Service version info (if applicable)
 ### server banners
 ### directory listings
+Script available at : linkMod.sh
+This script can extract every link available on a given website (local and remote).
+This will help you to indentify potential connections to external services and identify potential file of interest.
 ### presence security headers
 ### WAF (+ WAF type)